cdornn/-bigideas-skills-lab-6/README.md

 * Download SCI JupiterHub or go to the website online and log in with your account
 * Open up the terminal on JupiterHub
 * Type in `git clone https://github.com/cdornn/bigideas-skills-lab-6.git` and press enter
-* This should download to your JupyterHub
+* This should download a folder to your JupyterHub

 ## How to contribute